AckerlyXu/heima/articles/storage/files/storage-how-to-use-files-windows.md

 ---
-title: Mount an Azure File share and access the share in Windows | Azure
+title: Mount an Azure File share and access the share in Windows | Microsoft Docs
 description: Mount an Azure File share and access the share in Windows.
 services: storage
 documentationcenter: na
-author: hayley244
+author: forester123
 manager: digimobile
 editor: tysonn